bellaBoecking/rf-crop-yield-ml/README.md

 ### 3. Train-Test Similarity (Gower Diagnostics)
 A Gower-based nearest-neighbor similarity analysis quantifies how “familiar” validation samples are relative to training data in each fold.

-This separates distributional shift effects from intrinsic target noise, suggesting covariate shift is not the primary driver of high holdout R^2 variance between runs.
+This helps distinguish large covariate-shift effects from local target instability, suggesting that distributional shift is unlikely to be the sole driver of high validation R² variance.

 ### 4. Correlation Analysis
 The pipeline computes the correlation between: